AdityaKapal362/ArcStatusBar/README.md

 <p align="center">
 <img src="./screenshots/ss1.jpg" alt="Screenshot" height="140"/>
 </p>
-A simple and lightweight whatsapp-like-status-bar that fully customizable.
+<p>A simple and lightweight whatsapp-like-status-bar that fully customizable.</p>
-**ArcStatusBar** is a custom Android View that visually represents a user's status (e.g., stories) using customizable arc-based bars, similar to the status bars in WhatsApp or Instagram.
-It supports features such as viewing/unviewing bars, dynamic updates, and XML or programmatic integration.
+<p>**ArcStatusBar** is a custom Android View that visually represents a user's status (e.g., stories) using customizable arc-based bars, similar to the status bars in WhatsApp or Instagram.
+It supports features such as viewing/unviewing bars, dynamic updates, and XML or programmatic integration.</p>

 ## Features
 - **Customizable Bars:** Configure bar width, colors, and gap sizes.